imperviousinc/beacon-ios/SyncIntegrationTests/README.md

-# Firefox iOS integration tests
+# Beacon iOS integration tests

 To run these tests you will need [Python 3][] and [pipenv][] installed.
 Once you have these, make sure you're in the `SyncIntegrationTests` directory and